AntonMoustache/handbooks/developers-handbook.md

 ### Welcome

-Welcome to the Next Developers Handbook!
+Welcome to the Next Developer’s Handbook!

 This is [living documentation](https://en.wikipedia.org/wiki/Living_document) about our best practices, technology stack and development standards.
 It is